appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ### Aggregate

-This command allows users to process data from a collection with a sequence of stage-based manipulations.
+This command allows users to process data records and return computed results.
+The aggregation framework provides several operators to perform a variety of operations like filtering, grouping, sorting, projecting, and calculating.
+See <a href="https://www.mongodb.com/docs/manual/reference/operator/aggregation-pipeline/"><b>Aggregation Pipeline Stages</b></a> for information on the aggregation operators.
 The following section lists all the fields available for the **Aggregate** command.

 <dl>
   <dt><b>Collection</b></dt>